-For stockbroking brokerage business, daily management and monitoring of credit risk associated with securities brokerage is undertaken by Credit Control team to ensure compliance with approved policies and procedures of the Bank and regulatory requirements.
+For the Bank's stockbroking business, daily management and monitoring of credit risk associated with securities brokerage is undertaken by Credit Control team to ensure compliance with approved policies and procedures of the Bank and regulatory requirements.

 In addition, RMD reviews the overall stockbroking credit exposures and CMD assess/approve trading limit proposals that exceed specified limits.
 The assessment is based on clients and/or dealer's representatives risk profiles, creditworthiness, past trading records and pledged collaterals.